Do you think you may be pregnant? Here are 26 very early pregnancy signs as early as 2 weeks after conceiving.

 This is the most common sign for most women that they are indeed pregnant.

-If however you have missed a period and you still have a negative test then try again in a few days’ time or a different brand of test.
+If you miss a period and you still have a negative home pregnancy test, then try again in a few days’ time or a different brand of test.

-If after a week your period is still a no show contact your healthcare provider for advice.
+If after one week your period is still a no show contact your healthcare provider for advice.

 Most experts would agree that the earliest time to test would be at 8 days after you have ovulated.